 SEE LOCAL CLASSIFIEDS

-The GMC Canyon is a mid-size pickup truck that has recently ended production in Louisiana--with GM promising a new version will come "in the future" from a factory in Missouri.
+The GMC Canyon is a mid-size pickup truck that is no longer being produced, though has GM promised a new version will come "in the future" from a factory in Missouri.

 As the replacement for the GMC Sonoma (and as the Chevrolet Colorado, for the S-10) the GMC Canyon sold well during its first few years on the market, outpacing many rivals, including the Ford Ranger and Nissan Frontier.
 Toyota's Tacoma has proven more serious competition, outselling the Canyon/Colorado, and making for an interesting fight in the segment.
 Priced from the mid-teens, the Canyon offers a lot of capability for a low price, but scores poorly in crash tests.